Dorole/Python-100-Days-Of-Code/README.md

 # Python 100 Days of Code
-Projects created during my 100 Days of Code: Python
+Projects created during my 100 Days of Code: Python (N.B.
+Replit project require a free account to run the program, but no account is required to view source code.)

 1. _Just basic Python syntax, I'm not even gonna..._
 2. [Tip Calculator](https://replit.com/@dorole1/tip-calculator#main.py) (redirect to Replit)